kyleperik/termfun/README.md

 I like functional programming and I wanted to make a simple game.
 I couldn't find any thing that would make that easy for me, so I made this just to make this easier for myself.

-# What if I want to make something that isn't turn based?
+# Frames

-The optional parameter `fps` is made available to you.
-It takes your turn based program and just sends a blank char each time there isn't input during that frame
+The optional parameters `fps` and `step` are made available.
+Set `fps` to the desired frames per second, and `step` to a function which is processes the state each frame.